danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Array Methods (map, filter, etc.)
 JavaScript arrays come with a number of useful methods for processing and manipulating arrays, such as map(), filter(), and so on.

-Easy exercise: Given an array of numbers, use the map() method to create a new array where each number is multiplied by 2.
+## easy exercise: Given an array of numbers, use the map() method to create a new array where each number is multiplied by 2.

-# Solution
+## Solution